EU raids banks in lending rates probe

 It is the third major probe into banking this year after separate investigations into credit default swaps, including a probe into whether banks manipulated another interbank lending benchmark, the London interbank offered rate, as well as one into cross-border bank payments.

-Banks are already facing sweeping regulatory changes and tighter supervision of their business in the wake of the financial crisis.
-They were also a lightning rod for public protests in a "Day of Rage" over the weekend.

-"If it is found true, it is a major concern and it is not going to help the cause of banks," said a high-level EU banking regulator, who asked not to be identified, of the suspicions that prompted the EU raids.

 Euribor is a benchmark rate that banks refer to when fixing a price on interbank euro loans.
 There are 44 contributors to the Euribor rate, far more than contribute to LIBOR.
-Most major banks, including Santander (SAN.MC), BNP Paribas (BNPP.PA) and UBS UBS.V, are on the Euribor panel.
+Most major banks, including Santander, BNP Paribas and UBS, are on the Euribor panel.

 The rate is based on an average from the 44 and used on trillions of euros worth of euro-denominated loans and debt instruments.
 The European Banking Federation hosts the committees of banks that set the rate.